TreeGee73/responsive-portfolio/README.md

 * [Bootstrap](https://getbootstrap.com/) website - utilized to garner a better understanding of bootstrap and to apply appropriate code for the layouts to achieve the project requirements

+* Self Acquired Images - All images on the site are my personal images that have been created/edited for this project

 ## About Me (index.html)
 For this page I started with the standard bootstrap styles, implimenting the dark themed nav bar.
 I personalized the page using a web optimized photo for the background and some additional colors to make the page "me".
 I encountered some issues with the margins using the base formatting so I tweaked those as well within the CSS to make the layout better align to the images given as examples.
+Added buttons for connecting with me on LinkedIn and GitHub.